kyma-project/rafter/docs/09-minio-gateway.md

 type: Details
 ---

-The whole concept of Rafter relies on MinIO as the storage solution.
-It supports Kyma's manifesto and the "batteries included" rule by providing you with this on-premise solution by default.

-Depending on the usage scenario, you can:
+Rafter uses MinIO as the default storage solution.
+Depending on your usage scenario, you can:

 - Use MinIO for local development.
 - Store your assets on a production scale using MinIO in [Gateway mode](https://github.com/minio/minio/tree/master/docs/gateway).

-Rafter ensures that both usage scenarios work for Kyma, without additional configuration of the built-in controllers.

 ## Development mode storage